HosnaHooshyar/CDS/README.md

 # CDS
-Some of my university projects that have been done during my master's study
+Some of my university projects that have been done during master's study